 Matthew 7:12 English Standard Version (ESV)

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at STCM.
 The school is underpinned by our “Expectations”.
 Other rules that feature throughout our “hidden” curriculum include e-safety rules, health and safety rules, break and lunchtime rules through the code of conduct.
 Students are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibility that this involves and the consequences when rules are broken.
-Regular visits from external agencies such as the Police and Fire Services reinforce this message.
+Regular visits from external agencies reinforce this message.
 Students are encouraged to know, understand and exercise their rights and personal freedoms.

 MUTUAL RESPECT and TOLERANCE

 “So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.

 Be always humble, gentle, and patient.
 Show your love by being tolerant with one another.

 STCM embraces and celebrates different faiths and beliefs through RE lessons, Collective Worship and Personal Development lessons.
 Students are treated with respect and are expected to behave with appropriate respect in return.
 Students clearly understand that discriminatory language is not acceptable and will be challenged.
 This approach is supported by our behaviour policy and our expectations.
 Adults at STCM are positive role models and demonstrate the core values of our school at all times.

 For you have been called to live in freedom, my brothers and sisters………..use your freedom to serve one another in love.